ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS-PCS.md

 A cluster requires at least two compute node groups: one for interactive login nodes (statically scaled) and one for elastic compute nodes that run jobs.

-In the [AWS PCS console](https://console.aws.amazon.com/pcs/home#/clusters), select the cluster created in [step 3](#3-create-pcs-cluster), navigate to "Compute node groups", and click "Create".
+In the [AWS PCS console](https://console.aws.amazon.com/pcs/home#/clusters), select the cluster created in [step 3](#3-create-pcs-cluster), navigate to **Compute node groups**, and click **Create**.

 !!! note "AMI selection"
-    For the "AMI ID" field, use a ParaTools Pro for E4S™ PCS-compatible AMI from the AWS Marketplace.
+    For the **AMI ID** field, use a ParaTools Pro for E4S™ PCS-compatible AMI from the AWS Marketplace.
 Use the same AMI for both node groups so the login and compute environments stay in sync.
 Pick the product matching your cluster's target architecture:

     | Architecture | AWS Marketplace product |
     |---|---|